patrick-llgc/Learning-Deep-Learning/Learning_notes.md

 - Nodes in Tensorflow's graph represents operation (op), and the edge represents the data (tensor) that flows between them.
 - All data in Tensorflow are represented by a data type Tensor, with a static type, a rank and a shape.
 However its values have to be evaluated through tf.Session().run().
 - Once a graph is defined, it has to be deployed with a session to get the output.
 A session is an environment that supports the execution of the operations.
 If two or more tensors needs to be evaluated, put them in a list and pass to run().
+- The role of Python code is therefore to build this external computation graph, and to dictate which parts of the computation graph should be run.
+- In the TensorFlow system, tensors are described by a unit of dimensionality known as **rank**.
+Tensor rank is **NOT** the same as **matrix rank**.

 ### Train a model
 - Define a loss.
 A loss node has to be defined if we want to train the model.
 It is very common to use op like `tf.reduce_sum()` to sum across a certain axis.